-Upgrades increasing a Driver's FIA Categorisation for the Monochrome GT4 Australia Series may also be issued for the Season or for any individual Event and will be indicated with a double asterisk in the entry list.
+b) Derogations upgrading a driver's FIA Categorisation will be indicated with a double asterisk on the entry list.

 10.4.4 Double Derogations

 No more than one derogation will be given to any line-up of Drivers competing in any round of the Monochrome GT4 Australia Series.